 Our miniature sausage dog Rory can be a moody little bug*er, but it was definitely more than sulking this time – so we took him to one of our local vets, Laetitia Gaudeux.
 B2 came with me, holding him on her lap for much needed calm and support – I love that little guy, he…

-Because who am I to tell YOU how to be more eco-friendly?
+Who am I to tell YOU how to be more eco-friendly?

 ‘Everyone wants to change the world, but nobody wants to change them-self.’
 Leo Tolstoy